tarkowr/fullstack-open/notes.md

 ECMAScript: the JavaScript standard so that web pages work across multiple browsers
 NodeJS: JavaScript runtime engine so that js can be run anywhere
 concat(x) returns array with new item (x) added to it
 Use destructuring to assign values of obj/arr to variables
+Ex: `const { name, age } = props` grabs `props.name` and `props.age` and assigns them to `name` and `age`

+React hooks allow us to use stateful logic in our React functions
+Best practice: lift shared state up to the closest common ancestor
+Calling a function that changes state causes the component to rerender

+State update in React happens async... not immediately but sometime before the component is rendered again
+Hooks must ALWAYS be called in the same order on each render (no hooks in loops, conditions, etc)
+Best practice: do not define a component within another component